Heldenplatz (play): History

 Bernhard's sudden death by a heart attack only a few months after the premiere only increased media attention on the play's subject.

+In a 2024 Burgtheater staging of the play by Frank Castorf the location is moved to 1930s New York City.
+According to one critic added texts by Thomas Wolfe took up as much time as the originals.

+In his 1989 will Thomas Bernhard had forbidden the publication or performance of his works in Austria for 70 years.

 Summary

 It is the day of the funeral of Josef Schuster, a Jewish university professor.
 Through the three-act play, his wife Hedwig Schuster, their children, Olga, Anna and Luka, his brother, Robert Schuster, Mrs. Zittel, the housekeeper and Herta, the maid, discuss Josef. it is revealed that fifty years after March 15, 1938, Josef could no longer bear the clamor that always resonated in his head.
 The couple had decided to return to Oxford where they had lived for ten years in exile before returning to Vienna "for the love of music".
 A few days before their departure, considering that "now everything is worse than fifty years ago" and that "there are now more Nazis in Vienna than in 1938", Joseph Schuster commits suicide by throwing himself out the window from their apartment overlooking Heldenplatz.
 The play includes a line about "a nation of 6.5 million idiots living in a country that is rotting away, falling apart, run by the political parties in an unholy alliance with the Catholic Church."

-Thomas Bernhard, through his characters, criticizes the continued anti-semitism in Austria: where he could not "listen to Beethoven without thinking of Nuremberg" and where "he did not foresee that the Austrians after the war would be much more hateful and anti-Semitic than before the war."
+Thomas Bernhard, through his characters, critiques the persistent antisemitism in Austria, lamenting how he could not "listen to Beethoven without thinking of Nuremberg," and expressing his disbelief that "the Austrians after the war would be much more hateful and anti-Semitic than before the war."

-English Publication
+English publication

 Heldenplatz was first translated by Gita Honegger and published in issue 33 of Conjunctions in 1999.
-A separate translation, by Meredith Oakes and Andrea Tierney was published by Oberon Books in 2010, and premiered on stage in London that same year.
+A separate translation, by Meredith Oakes and Andrea Tierney, was published by Oberon Books in 2010 and premiered on stage in London that same year.